koblas/ibankit-js/README.md

 A library for generation and validation of the International Bank Account Numbers (<a href="http://en.wikipedia.org/wiki/ISO_13616" target="_blank">IBAN ISO_13616</a>) and Business Identifier Codes (<a href="http://en.wikipedia.org/wiki/ISO_9362" target="_blank">BIC ISO_9362</a>).

+#### Key Features

+- Drop in replacable with iban-js
+- Currently conformant with Version 80 of the IBAN registry
+- Decodes bank, branch and account numbers from IBAN
+- Supports random BBAN / IBAN generation for testing
+- Has BIC validation as a bonus
+- Supports validation of National Check Digits if in BBAN format
-This library provides full TypesScript support
+- This library provides full TypesScript support
+- No external dependancies

 #### Iban quick examples: